Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Reweighted Lévy processes: generator and explicit computation

 In this section we study certain spatially inhomogeneous jump Markov processes.
 The processes are constructed by applying reweightings to stable Lévy processes.
 We derive a formula for their generator (Theorem \ref{thm:weighted-levy}) and do an explicit computation (Proposition \ref{prop:power-theta}).

-When finding the generator of the process, our main inputs are Palm's formula and an estimate for how much the process can oscillate close to its starting point.
-We expect that variants of our techniques also work for a large class of other Markov processes that are given by a reweighted Lévy process.
+Determining the generator is technically challenging and builds in particular on new techniques that exploit the scale invariance of the process to control its fluctuations close to its starting point, as well as more standard tools like Palm's formula for Poisson point processes.
+We expect that variants of our techniques also work for a large class of other Markov processes that are given by reweighted Lévy processes.
 The explicit calculation is done via a martingale argument involving the generator of a simple variant of the Markov process.

 The Markov processes we consider would typically arise in settings similar to our paper, namely in the setting of growth-fragmentation processes where the jumps represent splitting/fragmentation events, the rates of the various jumps can be expressed in terms of the respective partition functions, and we keep track of a fixed number of marked points.
 In this section we consider jumps rates (or partition functions) of a more general form than the rest of the paper.
 We emphasize that the proofs in this section do not build on properties of LQG and CLE but are done via direct analysis of the Markov processes.